KubaVymola/PA_kmeans_go/README.md

 - The program takes about 750 ms to converge for 10,000 points and k = 20.
 When running on 8-core CPU with the data race present, it can take as little as 250 ms to converge and I have not observed any misbehaviour of the program.

+- Example output gif is present in the ./output directory

 # Author

 Jakub Výmola (VYM0038), VŠB-FEI, 2021-2022